alisha17/Notebook-Orders/README.txt

 You can download it from official Python Website: https://www.python.org/downloads/

-Please access the application using command line.

-After installing Python in your system, run the application using:
+After installing Python in your system, run the application by typing this on your command line:

 python main.py